 Kirk C. Jenkins

 Kirk C. Jenkins chairs Sedgwick’s Appellate Task Force.
-Mr. Jenkins has maintained an exclusively appellate practice for the past twenty years, serving as lead appellate counsel in over 200 appeals and interlocutory petitions in state and Federal courts across the country.
+Mr. Jenkins has maintained an exclusively appellate practice for the past twenty-three years, serving as lead appellate counsel in over 200 appeals and interlocutory petitions in state and Federal courts across the country.

 Mr. Jenkins has successfully represented clients in complex litigation in a variety of industries, including public utilities; automotive; construction and mining equipment; food manufacturing; electronic components and pharmaceuticals.
 He has litigated a broad range of issues, including Federal preemption; electrocution injuries; failure to warn and design defect; the admissibility of economic testimony; price-fixing and essential facilities; groundwater contamination; primary and exclusive administrative jurisdiction; alleged asbestos exposure; the extraterritorial application of Federal and state law, and the certification and decertification of consumer class actions.
 He frequently writes for publication and is quoted by the press about emerging issues in appellate business litigation and the dynamics of appellate courts.

 - Appellate Practice, concentrating in matters of:

 - Heavy Equipment

 - Selected for inclusion in Best Lawyers in America, 2010-2018 editions, field of appellate law

 - Member, American Academy of Appellate Lawyers (by election)